-During the year, the College has seen its FRS 102 pension liability decrease from a deficit balance of £2,004,000 at 1 August 2022 to £Nil at 31 July 2023 after the asset ceiling adjustment described in note 28 to the financial statements.
-The charges and income to the income and expenditure account in respect of service and interest earnings were £1,337,000 and £66,000 respectively.
+During the year, the College has seen its FRS 102 pension liability maintained at £Nil for the year 1 August 2023 to 31 July 2024 after the asset ceiling adjustment described in note 28 to the financial statements.
+The charges and income to the income and expenditure account in respect of service and interest earnings were £817,000 and £580,000 respectively.

-The significant improvement in LGPS funding has predominantly been driven by the increase in real gilt-yields.
+The significant improvement in LGPS funding has predominantly been driven by the increase in real gilt yields.
 Given the discount rate used to value liabilities is largely driven by long term UK gilt yields, the higher yield may result in a higher discount rate and therefore a lower value being place on liabilities, all else being equal.
 A higher discount rate would also reduce the cost of future service (primary contribution rates).
-The effect on each Fund will be specific to the actuarial approach followed and the discount rate methodology used by the Actuary.
+The effect on each fund will be specific to the actuarial approach followed and the discount rate methodology used by the actuary.